 {The main difference lies in the level of responsibility and the job outcomes each course supports.
 The Certificate III in Individual Support is an entry-level course, perfect for those starting out who want to work directly with clients by assisting them with daily activities in their homes or local communities.
 The Certificate IV in Disability is more advanced and suited to people aiming for leadership roles, such as Team Leader or Support Coordinator, helping individuals with disability live more independently.|These two qualifications differ in terms of role preparation and responsibility.
 Certificate III in Individual Support is an introductory course ideal for those new to the sector, focusing on practical support with everyday tasks at home or in community settings.
 Certificate IV in Disability is a higher-level course, best suited for those seeking leadership positions like Support Coordinator or Team Leader, supporting people with disability to achieve greater independence.|Certificate III in Individual Support provides foundational training for new entrants into the sector, focusing on hands-on roles where you assist with daily living in homes or communities.
 In contrast, Certificate IV in Disability prepares students for more senior roles, including Support Coordinator or Team Leader, with a focus on enabling people with disability to live more independently.|The difference comes down to role expectations and career progression.
 Certificate III in Individual Support is aimed at beginners wanting to work directly with clients in everyday care, either at home or in the community.
 Certificate IV in Disability is more advanced and designed for those who want to step into leadership positions, such as Team Leader or Support Coordinator, to assist people with disability in achieving greater autonomy.

-Our disability support courses can open doors to further education and job growth.
-With a Certificate III in Individual Support, you may go on to study a Certificate IV in Disability, Certificate IV in Ageing Support, or another course at the Certificate IV level in community services.
-Those who complete the Certificate IV in Disability may move on to a Diploma of Community Services.
-Both qualifications can also lead to higher-level education, such as a diploma or bachelor’s degree in a related field.
+Completing a disability support course with us can lead to ongoing study and career progression.
+After the Certificate III in Individual Support, you could pursue a Certificate IV in Disability, a Certificate IV in Ageing Support, or another community services qualification at Certificate IV level.
+If you complete the Certificate IV in Disability, you may choose to continue with a Diploma of Community Services.
+Both courses can also serve as a pathway to higher education, including diploma or bachelor-level study in related areas.

 If you live in Queensland, you can visit the QLD Government website to check your eligibility.